Hunyadi family: Origins

 Further legends emerged about the purported Roman origin of the family.
 Antonio Bonfini wrote that John Hunyadi "traced his kin to the Roman family of the Corvini".
 This story is connected to the Hunyadis' coat-of-arms, which depicts a raven, corvus in Latin, with a golden ring in its beak.
 Coins minted for Prince Vladislav I of Wallachia in 1365 depict a raven-like bird.
 Based on this similarity, Zsuzsa Teke and some other historians did not exclude the possibility that the Hunyadis were related to the Basarabs, the ruling dynasty of Wallachia.
 Another historian, Péter E. Kovács, wrote that that theory needed further verification.

 Johannes de Thurocz also wrote that King Sigismund, fascinated by Voyk's fame, "took him away from Wallachia to his own realm and settled him there", suggesting that Voyk moved from his Wallachian homeland to the Kingdom of Hungary.
 The late 15th-century historian Philippe de Commines referred to Voyk's son John as the "White Knight of Wallachia".
 In accordance with these sources, Pál Engel, András Kubinyi, and other contemporary historians have written that the Hunyadi family descended from Wallachian boyars (noblemen).

+Based on the genealogy of Nicolaus Olahus (nephew of John Hunyadi), which states that John Hunyadi's sister received the estate of Corbii de Piatră ("in Transalpina castrum Walachika lingua Corvi de Piatra") from her brother, and on the writings of Antonio Bonfini and Pietro Ranzano which stated that John Hunyadi was born in the "ancestral village [in Corvino vico], which is also called Corvinum in our time", it has been proposed that the Hunyadi family originates from Corbii de Piatră (today Corbi, Argeș County) in Wallachia.
+A castle had existed there until at least the 16th century and the village was also referred to as an "old and hereditary estate" of Jupan Mogos, likely the same person as Voyk's brother Magas, in a charter from 1456 by Vladislav II of Wallachia.
+Voyk may have also been born in the same village.
+The origin of the family in Corbii de Piatră might also explain the raven on their coat-of-arms.